A data scalable augmented Lagrangian KKT preconditioner for large scale inverse problems: Introduction

 Here we work in intermediate finite dimensional function spaces like $\mathcal{U}$.
 In a representation space associated with a particular non-orthogonal basis, all formulas from this paper remain essentially the same, except linear operators are replaced with matrix representations (arrays of numbers), abstract vectors are replaced with their concrete representations (lists of numbers), and Gram matrices (mass matrices) and their inverses appear in various locations to account for the Riesz representation theorem for adjoints in a non-orthogonal basis.

 The parameter $q$, state $u$, adjoint $\adjoint$, and observations $y$ are assumed to reside in finite dimensional Hilbert spaces $\mathcal{Q}$, $\mathcal{U}$, $\mathcal{V}$, and $\mathcal{Y}$ with dimensions $n_q$, $n_u$, $n_u$, and $\nobs$ respectively.
 Linear operators, e.g., $A:\mathcal{U}\rightarrow \mathcal{V}$, are viewed as abstract mappings between vector spaces, without reference to any particular basis, except in the case where the domain and/or range are of the form $\mathbb{R}^n$.
 Although we work with operators, we make routine use of standard results for matrices that are easily extended to the finite dimensional linear operator case, such as the existence and properties of eigenvalues of certain classes of operators, and the existence of the singular value decomposition.
 Transferring these results from the matrix setting to the finite dimensional linear operator setting is a straightforward process that involves working with the matrix representations of the operators in bases that are orthonormal with respect to the inner products on their domains and ranges.\footnote{Note that such matrix representations with respect to orthonormal bases are generally not the same as the matrix representations that arise computationally within, say, a finite element method.} Concatenation of linear operators such as $BA$ denotes composition of linear maps, and concatenation of a linear operator with a vector, as in $Au$, denotes the action of the operator on the vector.
-Adjoints of operators and vectors are denoted by superscript stars, as in $A^*, u^*$.
+Adjoints of operators are denoted by superscript stars, as in $A^*$.
+Superscript stars on a vector denote the linear functional that takes inner products with that vector.
+Namely, $u^*: v \mapsto (u,v)$, where $(\cdot,\cdot)$ is the inner product for the space $u$ resides in.
 Functions of a linear operator such as inverses and square roots (where defined) are denoted in the standard way, i.e., $A^{-1}, A^{1/2}$.
 Unless otherwise noted, the norm of a vector, e.g., $\nor{u}$, is the norm associated with the Hilbert space the vector resides in, and the norm of an operator, e.g., $\nor{A}$, is the induced norm associated with the norms on the domain and range spaces of the operator.
 Block operators, such as